 Dan Nabors, Transportation Engineering & Operations Bureau Chief, Arlington County

 Dan has dedicated his career to improving multi-modal safety.
 In his current tenure at Arlington County, Dan initiated the adoption of Vision Zero and moved the needle for safety across all departments at the County.
 Dan has co-authored dozens of publications and guidance documents for FHWA and developed courses for state and local practitioners.

 Marcus Simpson, Director of Safety, University of North Dakota

 Marcus has spent his safety career in a range of industries, including medical, construction, maritime, industrial, power generation, and now higher education.
 He has trained and mentored 80+ safety professionals in his career.
 He was ahead of his time in teaching young safety professionals to not be safety cops but to be leaders, coaches and consummate professionals in the field.
 Mr. Simpson is an Air Force veteran and former police officer.

 Larry is a safety expert and author who is best known for developing the SafeStart program, a safety training program designed to help individuals and organizations reduce injuries that occur everywhere.
 SafeStart is based on the premise that most accidents are caused by human error and that by focusing on human factors such as fatigue, complacency and distraction, organizations can reduce the number of accidents that occur.

-The first Distinguished Service to Safety Award was presented in 1942 to recognize individuals and companies who significantly supported U.S. workers during World War II by reducing occupational injuries.
-The award was restructured into four levels in 1951, and then reinstated in April 1954 as the highest Council award to individuals.
-The Distinguished Service to Safety Award is presented annually at the opening session of NSC Congress & Expo.
+The Distinguished Service to Safety Award was first presented in 1942 to recognize individuals and companies who significantly supported U.S. workers during World War II by reducing occupational injuries.
+For more information about the Distinguished Service to Safety Award, as well as other NSC awards, visit nsc.org/awards.